Adult Faith Formation

 Epiphany has a wide range of activities for adults.
 We have adult education opportunities, where you can deepen your faith and connect with other members of the parish.
 There are social and service clubs, where you can enjoy some fellowship with fellow parishioners and participate with occasional projects that serve the common good of the parish and community.
 Besides the tabs in this section, additional activities are found at these pages of this site:

-Religious Education and Faith Formation as a Part of a Child’s Life
+Faith Formation as a Part of a Child’s Life

 Our program is sequential – each grade level prepares the student for the next.
 It begins with Pre-School and continues through Confirmation and the High School sessions.
 Therefore, it is necessary for a child to attend every year, just as he/she does in secular education.